 If you are thinking about taking a federal loan for education, then there are two options to select from: subsidized or unsubsidized.
-Subsidized loan, as the word suggests, offers some subsidy to students by way of interest.
-And, the unsubsidized ones do not have any such feature.
+As the word suggests, a subsidized loan offers some subsidy to students by way of interest.
+And the unsubsidized ones do not have any such feature.
 In addition to this, there are many more differences between Subsidized vs Unsubsidized loans.
-Those planning to go for a federal student loan must take into account these differences to decide on the type of loan they should go for.
+Those planning to go for a federal student loan must consider these differences to decide on the type of student loan they should go for.

 Before we detail the differences between subsidized vs unsubsidized loans, let us understand what the two loans mean.

 - Subsidized vs Unsubsidized Loan: Which to Repay First?